 Reply:

 I understand that the Examiner is concerned about the subjective quality of the “visual match" claim.
 Because of this, the section has now been updated so that every `visual match' also includes a quantitative, and hence objective, measure of similarity.
-These objective scores - which do indicate good matches - should completely addresses these concerns, I believe.
+Specifically, the changes can be found on page … (comment: need to be very specific here).
+These objective scores, in terms of …. indicate good matches and addresses these concerns.

 Comment: